quanterall/HaskellMaterials/basics/03-effectful.md

 Since we do not execute in `IO` the function that we pass as the first argument the only thing it can do is either produce nothing from a given byte string, or produce a value of type `Message`.
 This is a sensible design choice for a decoding function, and one we can make explicit in our API.
+Attempting to do effectful things in this function will lead to using functions like `unsafePerformIO` and friends, making it clear that one is outside of the realm of reasonable usage.

 ## Should you avoid effectful things?

 It's a bit of a meme that Haskell programmers avoid or dislike effectful things.
 This is overblown and in reality nothing useful ever gets done without at some point executing in `IO` or some context that wraps it.
+With that in mind, it's still the case that pure functions can be used everywhere, whereas the possible usage of impure functions will always depend on the context we're in.

 Should a function meant to validate a data type execute in `IO`?
 Probably not.
 Common sense prevails here and software is iterative; you will be able to see what can be made pure and thus less